Everything you need to know about covering your valuables

 First, there are receipts.
 That’s simple enough, eh?
 But a few caveats:

-• We typically don’t accept eBay receipts, since we need a receipt from an official retailer in order to verify the market replacement cost for your stuff.
-(That’s what we’d pay in the event of a future claim.)
+• We need a receipt from an official retailer to verify the market replacement cost for your stuff.
+We’ll only cover the costs to replace the item for what it’s worth today.

-• Since we need to determine the current replacement value of the item, we may not be able to accept receipts which are more than 5 years old.
+• Since we need to determine the current replacement cost of the item, we may not be able to accept receipts older than 5 years – an updated appraisal will be necessary.

 • If a name is listed on the receipt, it needs to match one of the names listed on your insurance policy.

-• The receipt should include the date of purchase, and the name of the store where it was purchased.
+• A receipt should include the date of purchase, and the name of the store where it was purchased.

 • The receipt should also include all pricing info, and a full description of the item itself.
-For example, “14k White Gold Engagement Ring with Side Stones,” as opposed to simply “Ring.”
+For example, “14k White Gold Engagement Ring with Side Stones – £8,250” as opposed to “Ring”.

-• Date of the appraisal (must be from within the past 5 years)
+• Date of the appraisal (ideally from within the last 5 years)

-• Description of the item, which matches the photographs we have of it
+• Description of the item, which matches the photographs you’ve provided

 • The appraised value of the item